NotSooShariff/password-manager/README.md

 - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/).
 - Obtain Firebase API Keys (apiKey, authDomain, projectId, etc.).
 - Use the `.env.template` to create a `.env.local` and paste all your API Keys there so that the app can access these variables locally.
-- Once you have set this up, you will be able to use Firebase OAUTH to Login to your Application.
+- Once you have set this up, you will be able to use Firebase OAUTH to log in to your Application.

 ### 4. Application Structure